Basic example application¶

 user: publish #(16)!

-1. Every application is of kind: Application and apiversion: core.oam.dev/v1beta1.
+- Every application is of

-2. Give your application a meaningful name.
+kind: Applicationandapiversion: core.oam.dev/v1beta1. - Give your application a meaningful name.
 This name is used to identify the application resource in the cluster.

-6. The image of the component.
-This is the OCI image that is deployed to the edge nodes.
+imageof the component.
+This is the OCI image that is deployed to the edge nodes. - Every Edge Node is located in it's unique nodepool called the same as the node.
+The

-9. The name of the container to run.
+nameof the container to run. - The

-12. traits are additional configuration parameters that can be added to the component.
+memorythe container is allowed to consume. traitsare additional configuration parameters that can be added to the component.- There is one trait of type

-16. The user of the network to connect with.
+userof the network to connect with.

 The application contains one component called producer that runs our OCI image mentioned before.
 The component is deployed to all nodes, that the corresponding nodepool has the label example=producer.
 There are also some limits defined how much CPU resources and memory the container is allowed to consume.
 If the application shall be enabled to communicate with a network, a trait of type edgefarm-network must be added.
 In this case, the component is connected to the network example-network and the user publish is allowed to publish data to the network.
 We can define multiple sub-networks in the network definition.
 In this case, the component is connected to the sub-network edge-to-cloud.
-We referenced a edgefarm.network.
-So let's define it.
-Without the network resource the application would not be able to start.
-The following snippet shows the network definition:

 apiVersion: streams.network.edgefarm.io/v1alpha1 #(1)!